TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          where "XX" is the ISO code of the according language.

-         For the default language (sys_language_uid = 0), this header is based on the value of :ts:`config.sys_language_isocode_default`.
+         For the default language (sys_language_uid = 0), this header is based on the value of :typoscript:`config.sys_language_isocode_default`.
 If this is unset, config.language is used.
 If that is unset as well, it finally falls back to "en".

          For other languages, it uses the value from language_isocode from sys_language.
-That value may be overwritten by :ts:`config.sys_language_isocode`.
+That value may be overwritten by :typoscript:`config.sys_language_isocode`.

-         If :ts:`config.disableLanguageHeader` is set, this header will not be sent.
+         If :typoscript:`config.disableLanguageHeader` is set, this header will not be sent.

 .. _setup-config-doctype: